MarlonSchultz/SHM/README.md

 ```

 ### Development Server
-If you don't need to full stack for your development, you can use flask's development server.
+If you don't need the full stack for your development, you can use flask's development server.
 To start it, run the following command (with your virtual environment activated):

 ```bash
 flask run